Hepatitis C (HCV)

 • HCV antibody and nucleic acid tests

 If you are living with HIV, it is important that you be tested for HCV.
 The standard HCV test looks for antibodies to HCV in your blood.
-If your HCV antibody test is positive, your body may have been infected with HCV at some point in time.
-However, this antibody test cannot tell whether you were infected in the past and got rid of the virus, or if you are currently infected.
+If your HCV antibody test is positive, your body may have acquiredHCV at some point in time.
+However, this antibody test cannot tell whether you acquired HCV in the past and got rid of the virus, or if you are currently living with HCV.

 If your HCV antibody test is positive, you may also get a nucleic acid test (NAT), which looks for the actual genetic material of the hepatitis C virus, also called the HCV RNA.
-If your NAT is positive, you are currently infected with HCV.
+If your NAT is positive, you are currently living with HCV.
 The NAT also measures the level of HCV in the blood (viral load).

 • Liver enzyme (or liver function) tests